-THE INDEX MAY BE MORE HEAVILY INFLUENCED BY THE PERFORMANCE OF THE EQUITY CONSTITUENT THAN THE PERFORMANCE OF THE BOND CONSTITUENT IN GENERAL OVER TIME -
+• THE INDEX MAY BE MORE HEAVILY INFLUENCED BY THE PERFORMANCE OF THE EQUITY CONSTITUENT THAN THE PERFORMANCE OF THE BOND CONSTITUENT IN GENERAL OVER TIME -

 In any initial selection between two eligible notional portfolios, the Index will select the portfolio that has the higher allocation to the Portfolio Constituent with a higher realized volatility, as described under "The J.P.
-Morgan Large-Cap Dynamic BlendSM 5 Index" in the accompanying underlying supplement, which generally will cause the Equity Constituent to receive a higher allocation than if the portfolio that has the higher allocation to the Portfolio Constituent with a lower realized volatility were selected.
+Morgan Dynamic BlendSM Index" in the accompanying underlying supplement, which generally will cause the Equity Constituent to receive a higher allocation than if the portfolio that has the higher allocation to the Portfolio Constituent with a lower realized volatility were selected.

-Furthermore, under normal market conditions, the Equity Constituent's realized volatility tends to be significantly higher than the Bond Constituent's realized volatility.
-Under such circumstances and because the Target Volatility is 5.0%, the Index is generally expected to be more heavily weighted towards the Bond Constituent.
-However, under circumstances where the Equity Constituent's realized volatility is significantly higher than that of the Bond Constituent, the performance of the Index is expected to be influenced to a greater extent by the performance of the Equity Constituent than by the performance of the Bond Constituent, unless the weight of the Bond Constituent is significantly greater than the weight of the Equity Constituent.
+Furthermore, under normal market conditions, the Equity Constituent's realized volatility has been relatively more variable and has tended to be significantly higher than the Bond Constituent's realized volatility.
+Under these circumstances and because the Target Volatility is only 3.0%, the Index is generally expected to be more heavily weighted towards the Bond Constituent.
+However, under circumstances where the Equity Constituent's realized volatility is significantly higher than that of the Bond Constituent, the performance of the Index is expected to be influenced to a greater extent by the performance of the Equity Constituent, even if the weight of the Bond Constituent is significantly greater than the weight of the Equity Constituent.